afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 **Server Aubervilliers**
 - As soon as the primary tunnel is shutdown, the monitoring script (run via `Systemd timers`) detects it and launch the Auber server OpenVPN service.
 The backup tunnel `10.9.2.0/24` became fully active
 - A second route to the private remote LAN (e.g. `172.20.10.0/28`) is dynamically injected to pass through its own VPN tunnel: `172.20.10.0/28 via 10.9.2.1`.
-The initial static route to this LAN  remains in place but it is not used anymore, because the dynamic route has a lower metric (by default, metric = 0) so this is the prioraty route.
+The initial static route to this LAN  remains in place but it is not used anymore, because the dynamic route has a lower metric (by default, metric = 0) so this is the priority route.
 - The routes to the Auber/Paris LAN subnet (e.g. `192.168.x.y/16`) via its own VPN tunnel are dynamically injected to the VPN clients.

 [Routing Table Auber Before failover](../assets/verifs/sprint2/routing-table-auber-before-failover.png)